 The reporting and functional currency of the Company is the Euro.
 Monetary assets and liabilities denominated in foreign currency are translated into Euros at the exchange rate ruling at the balance sheet date and revenues, costs and non-monetary assets at the exchange rates ruling at the dates of the transactions.
-Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated into Euros at foreign exchange rates ruling at the dates the fair value is determined.
 Profits and losses arising from foreign currency translations and on settlement of amounts receivable and payable in foreign currency are included in the Income Statement.